Dan slept on his arms, so in the morning they were painful and numb. Faith was unsympathetic. “If you’re awake, it’s time to go.”

 He emptied the whole bottle into the bong.
-This didn’t even fill the bong’s bottom chamber.
 It seemed impossible the bong could hold such volume.
 He heard trickling liquid, and realized the bong leaked from two holes in its lower chamber.
 The first was the hole for the sliding tube.
 The second hole was smaller and meant for plugging to control airflow.
 Embarrassed he hadn’t noticed them before, Dan covered the holes with saran-wrap and finally filled the pipe with alcohol.

 He emptied the powder from the sliding glass tube into a tupperware container for later.
-He filled a plastic baggie with more salt and isopropyl.
-He put the glass tube in the baggie and sealed it.
+He filled a plastic baggie with more salt and isopropyl, and sealed the glass tube inside.
 He put the first baggie in a bigger baggie so nothing leaked.

 When he emptied the bong he absentmindedly sniffed the toxic runoff.
 He’d already burned nose-hairs on the isopropyl, so he should have known the foul process’ byproducts would smell worse.